dwrobel/flatcam/README.md

 - changes to Geometry UI
 - more work in NCC Tool upgrade; each tool now work with it's own set of parameters
 - some updates in NCC Tool
+- optimized the object envelope generation in the redesigned NCC Tool

 16.01.2020